giampaolo/giampaolo.github.io/content/blog/2016/how-to-always-execute-exit-funs-in-python.rst

 :date: 2016-02-12
 :modified: 2016-02-13
-:tags: python
+:tags: python, recipe

 *...or why atexit.register() and signal.signal() are evil*

-* **UPDATE (2016-02-13)**: this recipe no longer handles SIGINT, SIGQUIT and SIGABRT as aliases for "application exit" because it was a bad idea.
+* **UPDATE (2016-02-13)**: this recipe no longer handles SIGINT, SIGQUIT and SIGABRT as aliases for "application exit" because it was a `bad idea <https://mail.python.org/pipermail/python-ideas/2016-February/038471.html>`__.
 It only handles SIGTERM.
-Also it no longer support Windows because signal.signal() implementation is too different than POSIX.*
+Also it no longer support Windows because `signal.signal() <https://docs.python.org/3/library/signal.html#signal.signal>`__ implementation is `too different <http://bugs.python.org/issue26350>`__ than POSIX.*

-Many people erroneously think that any function registered via atexit module is guaranteed to always be executed when the program terminates.
+Many people erroneously think that any function registered via `atexit module <https://docs.python.org/3/library/atexit.html>`__ is guaranteed to always be executed when the program terminates.
 You may have noticed this is not the case when, for example, you daemonize your app in production then try to stop it or restart it: the cleanup functions will not be executed.
-This is because functions registered wth atexit module are not called when the program is killed by a signal:
+This is because functions registered wth atexit module are **not called** when the program is killed by a signal:

 .. code-block:: python